blakegarretson/essentials/main.md

 ## Remote Shell Access

 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/): Awesome ssh/telnet client.
 It's been the premier free terminal client for so many years because it's simple and works while not skimping on features.

+  - [Tabby](https://tabby.sh/) is the only client that has ever tempted me away from Putty.
+At first it doesn't seem as full-featured, but keep digging and you'll see all the SSH options you need in a *really* customizable terminal.
+This also makes a wonderful terminal.

 ## File Transfer

 - [WinSCP](http://winscp.net/eng/index.php): Great ftp/sftp/scp client with lots of advanced features like bandwidth limiting and shutting down the program or computer after file transfers are done.

 - [qBittorrent](http://www.qbittorrent.org/): Lightweight, yet powerful, BitTorrent client.

-This is basically uTorrent without the tedious ads.
-(For server use, I prefer [Transmission](https://transmissionbt.com/).)
+  - For server use, I prefer [Transmission](https://transmissionbt.com/).
+It's an especially nice client for remote controlling a Transmission daemon running on a Linux server.
+The Windows interface isn't bad, it's just a bit spartan, which is why I typically recommend qBittorrent for normal users.

 ## Remote Desktop Control